Who we are

 In order to make certain services available to you, we may need to share your personal data with some of our service partners.
 These include but not limited to IT, delivery and marketing service providers, accountants.

 ESL only allows its service providers to handle your personal data when we have confirmed that they apply appropriate data protection and security controls.
 We also impose contractual obligations on service providers relating to data protection and security, which mean they can only use your data to provide services to ESL and to you, and for no other purposes.

 Aside from our service providers, ESL will not disclose your personal data to any third party, except as set out below.
 We will never sell or rent our customer data to other organisations for marketing purposes.

-To deliver products and services to you, it is sometimes necessary for ESL to share your data outside of the European Economic Area.
-This will typically occur when service providers are located outside the EEA or if you are based outside the EEA.
-These transfers are subject to special rules under data protection laws.
+To deliver products and services to you, it may sometimes be necessary for ESL to share your data outside of the UK.
+This will typically occur when service providers are located outside the UK or if you are based outside the UK.

 If this happens, we will ensure that the transfer will be compliant with data protection law and all personal data will be secure.
-Our standard practice is to use ‘standard data protection clauses’ which have been approved by the European Commission for such transfers.
+Our standard practice is to use ‘standard data protection clauses’ which have been approved for use in the UK for such transfers.

 How long do we keep your data?

 We will not retain your data for longer than necessary for the purposes set out in this Policy.
 Different retention periods apply for different types of data, however the longest we will normally hold any personal data is 6 years.